It’s true: Craftin’ is like therapy, ain’t it? Well, in this case of this fun yarn wall art, it’s more like “a-KNIT?” Get it??

 Most people may not get it.
 I know…..sometimes you can be too clever that only yourself gets the joke.
 LOL.
 Hopeful you get it!

-It’s now hanging up in my colorful basement office that I made over recently.
+It’s now hanging up in my colorful basement office recently.

-- Drill with a drill bit (any size you want to use)
+- Power drill with a drill bit (any size drill bit want to use)

-- Stencil (I used my Silhouette Cameo, but you can totally use any letters or stencils you want).
+- Stencil (I used my Silhouette Cameo, but you can use any letter stencils you want).

 - Colorful yarn

-- Wood stain or paint of your choice
+- Wood stain or paint for the wood

 - Paint for the letters